MaksimIM/JaynesProbabilityTheory/chapter3.md

 Modified from [stackexchange](https://math.stackexchange.com/questions/1552250/e-t-jaynes-probability-theory-exercise-3-2).

-Let $A_i$ be the statement "all colors except color i were drawn".
+Let $A_i$ be the statement "color i was not drawn".
 Then

 $$P(A_i) = \frac{{N-N_i \choose m}}{{N\choose m}}$$